To make money from data requires insightful data

 Examples of data monetization

-In retail: Retailers use their loyalty programs to know what you buy in their stores so that the data may be shared with supplier partners for developing more effective merchandising strategies.
+Retailers use their loyalty programs to know what you buy in their stores so that the data may be shared with supplier partners for developing more effective merchandising strategies.

-In banking: Banks can infer what you buy and know from where you buy it, making their data highly valuable for industry analytics and marketing specialists.
+Banks can infer what you buy and know from where you buy it, making their data highly valuable for industry analytics and marketing specialists.

-In manufacturing: Manufacturing creates a large amount of data that can be better leveraged to improve business efficiency, but also has the potential to be transformed into data products such as R&D information, customer service and support data as well as supply chain maintenance information.
+Manufacturing creates a large amount of data that can be better leveraged to improve business efficiency, but also has the potential to be transformed into data products such as R&D information, customer service and support data as well as supply chain maintenance information.

 Some companies have driven new business models from their data.
 Allstate insurance has a subsidiary called Aris that is sharing vehicle telematics information to advertising companies and other types of businesses looking to implement new types of business models based on location data.